 [If you are struggling with substance abuse, please call the National Drug Abuse Hotline at (844) 289-0879 or National Suicide Prevention Hotline at 1-800-273-8255.
 Help is out there.
 You are not alone.]

 This story was submitted to Love What Matters by Elizabeth Ryan.
-You can follow her journey on Instagram and her blog.
+You can follow her journey on Instagram.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: